Rating:

 The third ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient includes garbanzo beans… also known as chickpeas.
-Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume family of vegetables.
+The fourth ingredient includes garbanzo beans, also known as chickpeas.
+Like peas, bean and lentils, the chickpea is a nutritious member of the fiber-rich legume (pulse) family of vegetables.

-Garbanzos contain about 22% protein which must be considered when evaluating the total protein reported in this food.
+Garbanzos contain about 22% protein, something which must be considered when evaluating the total protein reported in this food.

-The fifth ingredient mentions peas.
+The fifth ingredient includes peas.
 Peas are a quality source of carbohydrates.
 Plus (like all legumes) they’re rich in natural fiber.

-The sixth ingredient is turkey meal… like chicken meal previously discussed, another protein rich meat concentrate.
+The sixth ingredient is turkey meal, another protein-rich meat concentrate.

 The seventh ingredient is sweet potato.
-Sweet potatoes are a good source of complex carbohydrates in a dog food.
-They are naturally rich in fiber, beta carotene and other healthy nutrients.
+Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+They are naturally rich in dietary fiber and beta carotene.

-Following the natural flavor, we find chicken fat.
-Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+After the natural flavor, we find chicken fat.
+Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 From here, the list goes on to include a number of other items.